MetExplore/dexom-python/README.md

 `model_functions.py` contains the `recon2_gpr` function, which transforms differential gene expression data into reaction weights for the recon 2 model, using the HGNC identifiers present in the model to connect the genes and reactions.

 The remaining inputs of imat are:
-- epsilon: the activation threshold of reactions with weight>0
+- `epsilon`: the activation threshold of reactions with weight>0
-- threshold: the activation threshold of all reactions
+- `threshold`: the activation threshold of all reactions
-- timelimit: the solver time limit
+- `timelimit`: the solver time limit
-- feasibility: the solver feasbility tolerance
+- `feasibility`: the solver feasbility tolerance
-- mipgaptol: the solver MIP gap tolerance
+- `mipgaptol`: the solver MIP gap tolerance
-- full: a bool parameter for switching between the partial & full implementation
+- `full`: a bool parameter for switching between the partial & full-DEXOM implementation

 The partial implementation is the default version.
 In this version, binary flux indicator variables are created for each reaction with a non-zero weight.
-In the full implementation, binary flux indicator variables are created for every reaction in the model.
+In the full-DEXOM implementation, binary flux indicator variables are created for every reaction in the model.
 This does not change the result of the imat function, but can be used for some of the enumeration methods below.

 ### enum_functions